taylorsreid/csd-310/module_10/README.md

 # bacchus

-Before being able to run our Python scripts, you will need to run the following commands in MySQL:
+Before being able to run our Python scripts, you will need to run the following commands in MySQL since I am unable to create a database without privileges:

 CREATE USER 'bacchus_user'@'localhost' IDENTIFIED BY 'winesnob';